AdaCore/spark2014/docs/lrm/source/subprograms.rst

 #.
 All subcomponents of a ghost object shall be initialized by the
    elaboration of the declaration of the object.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR All subcomponents of a ghost object shall be initialized by the elaboration of the declaration of the object.

    .. todo::
       Make worst-case assumptions about private types for this rule, or blast through privacy?
 To be completed in milestone 4 version